 - To be the voice of the laity when it comes to implementing the agreed principles in the particular local situation of their own parishes.

-Bishop Alan is very much in favour of collaboration.
-He says: “It is ‘our diocese’ not ‘my diocese’.
+From the beginning Bishop Alan has been very much in favour of collaboration.
+He said: “It is ‘our diocese’ not ‘my diocese’.
 We have to steer a course forward together for our common future and I would much rather do it in dialogue with people than present it as a fait accompli.
 Hence I want to invite people to discern, together and with me, a way of going forward as Catholic Christians.
 That discernment involves respectful listening, sharing information, being in tune with the issues and needs of our community and a willingness to be open to God’s will.”

 Bishop Alan Williams talks about the Stewards initiative on BBC Essex, 21st February 2016: